Wind energy dispute may test U.S.-China IP resolve

 LOS ANGELES A little-known dispute between a U.S. renewable energy company and its Chinese customer over the theft of trade secrets could prove to be a significant test of China's intellectual property laws, and the success of Western companies in pursuing claims in China.

-American Superconductor Corp, which makes wind turbine components and transmission grid systems, is seeking to recover $1.2 billion from Chinese wind turbine maker Sinovel Wind Group Co Ltd in four separate legal actions in China.
+American Superconductor Corp (AMSC.O), which makes wind turbine components and transmission grid systems, is seeking to recover $1.2 billion from Chinese wind turbine maker Sinovel Wind Group Co Ltd (601558.SS) in four separate legal actions in China.
 The U.S. company has accused its former biggest customer of stealing the software AMSC makes to power wind turbines and illegally canceling contracts.

 The first hearing in the cases was scheduled to be held on Monday by the Beijing Arbitration Commission, but was postponed at the last minute due to a death in the family of a key Sinovel lawyer.
 Once it gets under way in the coming weeks, the case could cause reverberations in the race to dominate the fast-growing market for clean energy technology.